mangojuicejs/mangojuice/README.md

 ```
 You should already understand what is going on above, except one thing...

 **`bindCommands: this`** binds all commands from User logic to lastly created model.
-It is useful for singletone blocks when only one instance of a block could be presented in the app.
-So it allows you to call `User.Logic.Login` command without explicitly binding it to user's model, like we did above for `SearchResults.Logic.Search` command.
+It is useful for a singletone block when only one instance of a block can be presented in the app.
+So it allows you to use `User.Logic.Login` command without explicitly binding it to user's model, like we did above for `SearchResults.Logic.Search` command.

-#### Usege of shared block
+### Usege of shared block
 ```js
 // index.js
 ...